-Directory of Garden Designers in UK: Bedfordshire, Berkshire, Bristol, Buckinghamshire, Cambridgeshire, Cheshire, Cornwall, Cumbria, Derbyshire, Devon, Dorset, Durham, Essex, Gloucestershire, Hampshire, Hertfordshire, Ireland, Kent, Lancashire, Leicestershire, Lincolnshire, London, Middlesex, Manchester, Norfolk, Northamptonshire, Nottinghamshire, Oxfordshire, Scotland, Somerset, Staffordshire, Suffolk, Sussex, Surrey, Wales, Warwickshire, Midlands, West Sussex, Wiltshire, Worcestershire, Yorkshire
+Directory of Garden Designers in UK: Bedfordshire, Berkshire, Bristol, Buckinghamshire, Cambridgeshire, Cheshire, Cornwall, Cumbria, Derbyshire, Devon, Dorset, Durham, Essex, Gloucestershire, Hampshire, Herefordshire, Hertfordshire, Ireland, Kent, Lancashire, Leicestershire, Lincolnshire, London, Middlesex, Manchester, Norfolk, Northamptonshire, Nottinghamshire, Oxfordshire, Scotland, Somerset, Staffordshire, Suffolk, Sussex, Surrey, Wales, Warwickshire, Midlands, West Sussex, Wiltshire, Worcestershire, Yorkshire

 Directory of Garden Designers in USA: Arizona, California, Connecticut, Florida, Georgia, Iowa, Massachusetts, New Jersey, New York, Ohio, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, Wisconsin

 Information for Garden Designers on getting listed in our Garden Designer Directory.

 Our local Yellow Pages has two pages of advertisements for 'Garden Services' and six pages of advertisements for 'Landscapers'.
 Predominantly, they are construction and maintenance companies.
 Many of them also offer a design service but very few of them employ staff with a design training.
 Successful garden design requires an understanding of:

 Courses in garden design teach these subjects.
 One can study for a day, a week, a year or four years.
 Qualifications are available at many levels, ranging from a Certificate to a Master of Arts.